getodk/docs/docs/entity-cheat-sheet.rst

 Every entity has an ID (a UUID) that is unique across all entity lists and projects within Central.

-In a form, this entity ID is accesed through the ``name`` property.
-This is to fit in with existing CSV attachments and choice lists in which the ``name`` column represents a unique identifer for that row.
+In a form, this entity ID is accessed through the ``name`` property.
+This is to fit in with existing CSV attachments and choice lists in which the ``name`` column represents a unique identifier for that row.

 In an export and in OData, the entity ID appears under the ``__id`` column.